ipspace/netlab/docs/module/mpls.md

 | Nokia SR Linux        |   [❗](caveats-srlinux)  |   ❌    |   ✅  |   ❌  |   ❌  |
 | Nokia SR OS           |   ✅  |   ✅    |   ✅  |   ❌  |   ❌  |
 | VyOS                  |   ✅  |   ✅    |   ❌  |   ❌  |   ❌  |

+[^xe]: Cisco IOSv, Cisco IOSvL2, Cisco CSR 1000v, Cisco IOS on Linux (IOL) and IOL layer-2 image.
+MPLS does not work on Catalyst 8000v.

 **Notes:**
 * LDP is enabled on all non-VRF intra-AS interfaces with IPv4 addresses.